 For this scenario to work satisfactorily, it stipulates three Index Manager servers; one for hosting the union and two other ones to host the primary and secondary index.
 Both member servers are configured identically and may for example index document folders on a SAN.

 While it is possible to make do with only two Index Manager servers, where one of them hosts the union service, this is not a recommended setup.
 If the main Index Manager server fails, the union service will also stop, rendering the backup server unusable.

 The below screenshot outlines how a complete backup solution may be set up.

 Under normal operation, a client sends a search request to the Enterprise server (1), which in turn forwards the request to the primary union member (2).
-The search is then carried out by the primary union member and the search result returned to the Enterprise server (3), which in turn passes it on to the client (4).
+The search is then carried out by the primary union member and the search result is returned to the Enterprise server (3), which in turn passes it on to the client (4).

 As you see, at this point the union differs very little from a standard archive setup with a regular Index Manager archive as far as functionality goes.
-However, the difference lies in what happens in the event that the primary union member goes offline, for instance because of network problems, a server being restarted, hardware failure, or any other reason.
+However, the difference lies in what happens in the event that the primary union member goes offline, for instance, because of network problems, a server being restarted, hardware failure, or any other reason.

 The below screenshot illustrates how the system functions if the primary union member fails: